superlistapp/super_native_extensions/super_clipboard/README.md

 When writing images preferred format is PNG.
 Most platform can handle PNG images in clipboard natively.
 On Windows PNGs are on-demand converted to DIB and DIBv5 formats, which is what native applications expect.

 While the Clipboard API supports writing multiple items, not all platforms support that fully.
-On Windows clipboard items past the first one only support `Format.fileUri` type (so it is possible to store multiple File Uris in clipboard) and on Linux only supported formats for additional items are `Format.uri` and `Format.fileUri`.
+On Windows clipboard items past the first one only support `Formats.fileUri` type (so it is possible to store multiple File Uris in clipboard) and on Linux only supported formats for additional items are `Formats.uri` and `Formats.fileUri`.

 ## Running the example